zac083/Game-Changer-Information/Rules & Information.md

 ## BOUNTY RULES AND INFORMATION:

 - In order to have a bounty, you must have the same IGN or same Nicked IGN.
 Being on a different IGN will not count, thus unvalidating your streak.
+- For upgrading your bounty, you must be alive and win the game.
+Being dead and winning the game does not count, thus invalidating the 2 game win streak criteria.
 - Sacrificing is NOT PERMITTED.
 If I do see a sacrifice being committed for the bounty to be claimed for each of their gains, you will both be banned for Sacrificing and the bounty will be voided.
 - Team Killing the player with a bounty will not earn you the bounty whatsoever, it will just be voided.
 - NA and EU Bounties are serperate!
 If you win a game on NA then EU, that does not validate a 2 game win streak!